DINOTICK/DINO-Info/README.md

 # DINO-Info
 The open-source system information app.

+# How to run

+Step 1) Install Main.py and and Infogather.py

+Step 2) Make a folder on your computer.

+Step 3) If you don't have Python installed, install it.

+Step 4) Run main.py

+EXE file coming soon!

-# Need to know bugs.
+# Need to know bugs

 Problem 1) CPU is not showing/CPU box is empty or blank.